Harushigure/codes_all_multimodal_learning/README.md

 A computer-vision–based pipeline for the quantitative analysis of multimodal learning in cuttlefish camouflage, comparing skin-pattern features across experimental groups.

-The overall workflow follows the sequence: video preprocessing and image data extraction → semantic segmentation dataset creation → UNet model training to obtain masks → data pipeline operations.
+The overall workflow follows the sequence: video preprocessing and image data extraction → building semantic segmentation datasets → UNet model training to obtain masks → data pipeline operations.

 The experimental processing is divided into 6 groups:
 Pre-training, white background, no tactile stimulation, frames 1-200, data points in red